Agrrox/ccRegionManipulate/README.md

 ### Usage
 - choose one of the operation mods, either `copy` `move` or `delete`
-- input `minimum and maximum X and Z` coordinates in 2dr space in which will be affected by the operation (Minecraft Region)
+- input `minimum and maximum X and Z` coordinates in 2dr space area which will be processed by the program (Minecraft Region)
 - optionaly, choose vertical range which you want to affect, skip this if you want everything to be processed vertically from top to bottom.

 ##  Example of the program